octimot/StoryToolkitAI/README.md

 ## Setup

 Our installation is on MacOS 12.6 running on M1, but the scripts should run fine on other CPU and GPUs.
-For both production and development we're using Python 3.10.2, but Python 3.9.9 and later shoud work out of the box.
+For both production and development we're currently using Python 3.9.13.

+*Note: Whisper worked fine on Python 3.10.2, but we ran into problems when trying to install some packages which we're planning to use for future developments.*

 The scripts were so far tested on Davinci Resolve 17 and 18 and worked fine.